-The Government’s New Zealand Upgrade Programme has granted $371 million to extend the electrification of Auckland’s metro rail network from Papakura to Pukekohe.
+The Government has granted $419 million to extend the electrification of Auckland’s metro rail network from Papakura to Pukekohe.
 This means people travelling from Pukekohe will no longer need to switch trains at Papakura and will enjoy faster, quieter and cleaner journeys in modern electric trains.

 By encouraging people to use public transport rather than private vehicles, electrifying more of the network will reduce carbon emissions.

-To electrify the railway Overhead Line Equipment (OLE) is being installed alongside and above the existing track.
+To electrify the railway, we have been installing Overhead Line Equipment (OLE) alongside and above the existing track.

 There are many benefits to electrification of the track, but overhead electric lines carry 25,000 volts of electricity - this is 100 times more powerful than the electricity in your home.